zonemaster/zonemaster/test-zones/README.md

 This is work-in-progress.

 When loading `coredns` configuration this directory should be the working directory, else it will not find all included data files.
+This directory structure holds directories with zonefiles and `coredns` configurations for the test zone scenarios.

-In this directory the following items will be found:
+In this directory the following files will be found:

-* data/
-  * A directory with data files.
-See README.md in that directory
 * main.cfg
   * The default main `coredns` configuration file that includes all other data files.